terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 #.
 Information about the shapefile
 #.
 Go back to :ref:`datamanagement#Step1` or continue to :ref:`datamanagement#Step4`

-If you choose to add a CSV file the following step comes ahead
+If you choose to add a CSV file, the following step comes ahead

 .. image:: img/window-importdata4.png